About

 and Creative Director

-Nick’s career in films began by accident when he was an undergraduate and found himself cast as an extra in Heaven’s Gate, a Hollywood flop so disastrous it bankrupted a major studio.
-The insight into how films were made inspired him to start a film and television magazine called Stills, which he sold six years later, and then to move into filmmaking when he devised and produced the BAFTA-winning documentary series Naked Hollywood, which made the front page of Variety and was a trans-Atlantic smash.
-Nick has produced and executive produced more than 300 documentaries – about Art and Music, Religion, Science, Sport, History and Politics – as well as TV dramas and feature films such as Hilary & Jackie, which was nominated for 5 BAFTAs and 2 Oscars.
-His most recent productions include a feature-length documentary with Damien Hirst and, for ITV and HBO, Diana, Our Mother – in which for the first time Princes William and Harry speak openly and at length about Princess Diana.
+Nick’s career in films began by accident when he was an undergraduate and found himself cast as an extra in Heaven’s Gate, a Hollywood flop so disastrous it bankrupted United Artists.
+The insight into how films were made inspired him to start a film and television magazine called Stills, which he sold six years later, and then to move into filmmaking when he devised and produced the BAFTA-winning BBC documentary series Naked Hollywood, which made the front page of Variety and was a trans-Atlantic smash.
+Nick has produced and executive produced more than 300 documentaries – about Art and Music, Religion, Science, Sport, History and Politics – as well as TV dramas (Bradford Riots, The Secret Diaries of Miss Anne Lister) and feature films such as Hilary & Jackie, which was nominated for 5 BAFTAs and 2 Oscars.
+Recent highlights include Diana, Our Mother (ITV/HBO) – in which for the first time Princes William and Harry spoke openly about Princess Diana and was ITV’s highest rated documentary in 20 years; Simon Schama’s acclaimed BBC series, The Story of Us, and the access-all-areas feature-length BBC documentary Charles III: The Coronation Year.

 Patrick Forbes